QuadraticEmphasis18/Lilypots-Library/README.md

         <li> This was used to check that my CSS code was up to industry-standard. <li>
 </ul>

-## Features: ##
+## Features:
-# Why the name Lilypot's Library? #
+# Why the name Lilypot's Library?
 Lilypot is actually the nickname I have for my niece and I chose it essentially because the aim with this imaginary business is that it's about the next generation.
+Nobody embodies that than a three year old who has an opinion on everything and isn't ashamed to let you know.
 I also realise that the moniker is unusual and I chose to use this to increase accessibility.
 I'm very aware of how white dominated everything else is on the website and in time will make further efforts to diversify the images.
 With the time constraints I've had this hasn't been possible.

-# Why the colour and visuals? #
+# Why the colour and visuals?
 In naming this fictional business after my niece, choosing the colours and images came easily when I kept her in mind.
 The dusty-rose pink on each webpage is her favourite colour so her parents tell me.
 I also wanted to make as many of the images used both on the 'homepage' and those on the 'gallery' as bright as possible.
 They are so bright it's hard to find a standard font colour that looks uniform and doesn't clash.

-# Why the fonts? #
+# Why the fonts?
 I chose these font because I thought they looked fun and approachable whilst also being easy-to read, smart, simple in layout and above all professional.

-# What features could/would be installed if there was more time? #
+# What features could/would be installed if there was more time?
 Features I would install later would probably be: the opportunity to allow users to have an account with us where it would detail a personalised overview of what it is they personally require from us.
 It would include information about interests, time constraints (working-childcare-free time), whether they have a learning difficulty and need additional support, and pick which purpose point applies to their needs.
 I'd also have a donation tab tacked onto the sign-up page for users to contribute if they wanted to.
 It's worth pointing out at this stage that e-commerce skills have yet to be mastered.
 This wouldn't be the only source of income, the mobile library would welcome as sharing the refurbishing build of the fleet of buses on social media would establish an early-interest in the business.
 I'd have YouTube videos of us converting the buses into the hubs-on-wheels they are destined to be.
 Other social media channels would play their part and we would make sure that all events take pride of place on the site.

-## Tests: ##
+## Tests:
-# Parents: #
+# Parents:
 "Just looking at the link.
 Comments regarding the home page good first impression, could emphasize more the community aspects e.g. Lilypot's Community Hub and Library.
 The 'Doing Good' needs rewording, the pictures at the bottom need a description/explanation and maybe even a link.
 The gallery - the pictures could be bigger, better cropped and again have some explanations.
 Hope it helps."
 "We had a quick look together.
 Navigation was easy, nice simple layout with clear spacing.
 It was easy to read even for me.
 Text is clear although a bit more spacing between the headings and the text (explanation)."

-# Code Institute's Slack Developer Community #peer-code-review: #
+# Code Institute's Slack Developer Community peer-code-review channel:
 Grace McKenna_lead:
 "Hey Lex!
 Pretty landing page!
 A few things just from glancing at it.
 Your copyright in your footer isn’t at the very bottom, I’d suggest using a sticky footer to keep it at the bottom.
 Minor thing though.